 Two of the prettiest places in Northern Italy (or all of Italy), conveniently located next to each other, are Lerici and Tellaro.

-These two little gems on the Ligurian Coast offer colorful houses with great views, but are still not on the radars of many.
-And while they are small, these places are perfect for getting lost, relaxing, and enjoying the beauty of the region without the crowds.
+These two little gems on the Ligurian Coast offer colorful houses with great views but are still not on the radars of many.
+And while they are small, these places are perfect for getting lost, relaxing, and enjoying the region’s beauty without the crowds.

 Lago di Sorapis

-I will be the first to admit that the hike isn’t the easiest (which probably accounts for its lack of popularity), but it is worth it.
+You can only get there by hiking or by helicopter.
+I will be the first to admit that the hike isn’t the easiest – but it is worth it.
 I accidentally chose the difficult hike, but there are easier ones – though the easiest still takes 2-3 hours (one way).
-Read about my travel tips for hiking Lago di Sorapis.

-Once you get to the lake, you’ll be glad you made the effort.
+Once you get to the lake, you’ll be glad you made an effort.
 Lago di Sorapis is definitely one of the most beautiful places in Northern Italy.
-Find out how to get to the lake – and how to avoid the mistake I made here.
+Find out how to get to the lake – and how to avoid the mistakes I made here.

 I have a detailed post on how to spend 5-7 days in the Dolomites – click here to find out more.